What plants do rabbits tolerate

 Leafy greens are important

-Grass, green leaves and bark contain a lot of cellulose, which is a component of plant cell walls which makes the plant stiff.
+Grass, hay, green leaves and bark contain a lot of cellulose, which is a component in the plant’s cell walls which makes the plant stiff.
 Human gut cannot break down cellulose, but rabbits can, in fact, they need cellulose for their gut to function optimally.
 First, it helps to grind the teeth, which, after all, grow all life, and must be kept short.
 In addition, the longer chewing process will stimulate the intestinal system.

 Rabbits intestinal system (in short)